 - The House in Gallows Lane, part 2: The Point of a Pin (15 October 1997)

 In adapting it, Ling made a number of small cosmetic changes to keep the series consistent, including giving a more prominent role for Hadley (the books adapted for the series were nearly all chosen from the ones in which he originally appeared).
 While the book was probably meant to be set in 1937 (Carr is not specific), the radio version is set in 1936 and begins with Fell on the case.
 Indeed, the most obvious changes relate to his role, which makes sense of course in the context of a continuing series.
-Thus, Fell is there pretty much from the beginning and appears now in most for the major scenes that previously only featured Markham on his own.
+Thus, Fell is there pretty much from the beginning and appears now in most of the major scenes that previously only featured Markham on his own.
 And Michael Cochrane gets a nicely expanded role as Lord Ashe while a couple of subsidiary roles are dropped for convenience (each episode is only 41 minutes long).

 “Just a minute.
 Did you hit her?”

 But apart from a few changes, this is a faithful and entertaining adaptation with Richard Todd having an especially good time as the fortune-teller, while Sinden is growing on me as Fell.
 This two-part serial has now been released on CD by the BBC in a box set, Dr Gideon Fell: Collected Cases: Classic Radio Crime, which like the earlier release on cassette tape, brings it together with their version of The Hollow Man.
 It is also available for download.
 Hopefully the rest of the series will soon follow.

 The Dr Gideon Fell Mysteries (BBC Radio, 1997-2001):